How to Find, Hire and Keep the Most Competent Writers

 How to spot good writers

 They have a full job history and ongoing contracts.
-If people hire and keep hiring your writer, that’s proof s/he is good.
+If people hire and keep hiring your writer, that’s proof that s/he is good.
 Even better if the clients’ fields vary.
 This indicates an ability to research and write in different niches.

 When you invite them, they might mention they can only start with you next week, as they are booked this week.
-You might not want to wait, but it might be very worth it.
+You might not want to wait, but it might be well worth it.

 They’re published.
 Writers aspire to bylines.
 It’s their validation, the proof of their hard work and skill in their craft.
-Aside from their own blogs, you should find their writing in third-party publications.
+Aside from their blogs, you should find their writing in third-party publications.
 Competent writers are good writers.
 Magazines, newspaper columns open to the public, and anthologies publish good writers.

 - experience (published work means you don’t have to ask for writing samples they might have secreted away somewhere…eh)